-Falmouth Academy and the Woods Hole Public Library will present the National Theatre of London’s Julius Caesar on Friday, April 13th at 7 PM in the Simon Center for the Performing Arts at Falmouth Academy, 7 Highfield Drive, Falmouth.
+Falmouth Academy and the Woods Hole Public Library will present the National Theatre of London’s The Curious Incident of the Dog in the Night-Time on Friday, October 12th at 7 PM in the Simon Center for the Performing Arts at Falmouth Academy, 7 Highfield Drive, Falmouth.

-Tickets are $15 and can be purchased at the door (cash or check only).
+Tickets are $15 and can be purchased online here or at the door (cash or check only).
 Doors open 30 minutes prior to show time.